jsmoriss/jsm-show-term-meta/readme.txt

 == Description ==

-**Wondering about the term meta your theme and/or plugins might be creating?**

-**Want to find the name of a specific term meta key?**

-**Need some help debugging your term meta (aka custom fields)?**

-The JSM's Show Term Metadata plugin displays all term (categories, tags) meta keys and their unserialized values in a metabox at the bottom of term editing pages.
+The JSM's Show Term Metadata plugin displays term (ie. categories, tags, and custom taxonomies) meta keys and their unserialized values in a metabox at the bottom of term editing pages.
+By default, the current user needs to have the 'manage_options' capability to view the Term Metadata metabox, and the 'manage_options' capability to delete individual meta keys.
+The default 'manage_options' capability can be modified using the 'jsmstm_show_metabox_capability' and 'jsmstm_delete_meta_capability' filters.

 There are no plugin settings - simply *install* and *activate* the plugin.